12 Stunning National Parks and Regional Parks In France

 8. Camargue Regional Park

-The Camargue regional reserve is the most famous in the country.
+It is one of the most famous nature parks in the country.
 It occupies the vast western part of the Rhone River delta.
 This region is unique for its salt and reed marshes, marine lagoons, hundreds of channels and sand islands.
-There is no way you can find similar relic prairies anywhere else of the mainland.
-Pink flamingos, egrets and numerous waterfowl are still nesting in a total area of more than 930 sq miles.
+There is no way you can find similar relic prairies anywhere else on the mainland.
+Pink flamingos, egrets, and numerous waterfowl are still nesting in a total area of more than 930 sq miles.
 More than a hundred mammal species can be observed in a unique juniper forest and brackish water of the estuaries.
 The top reason to visit Camargue is its famous white horses because they won’t be found anywhere else in Europe.

-Located in a very heart of France, Brenne Natural Park is considered the most important lake reserve in the country.
+This park is situated in a very heart of France, and probably the most important lake reserve in France.
 Despite the fact that French people consider the park as lacustrine wetlands, the area actually contains almost no natural lakes.
 Thus, almost all of the nearly 1400 ancient water bodies have long been adapted to economic needs.
 Linked by canals and channels they are, rather, ponds and reservoirs than lakes.
 However, vast wetlands between Creuse and Indre, as well as dense vegetation provide a safe and comfortable environment in which birds can nest successfully.